biancamika/digital-garden/content/notes/1. Resource Notes/This is Marketing - Book.md

 ---
-title: This is Marketing - Book
+title: "This is Marketing - Book"
 ---
 ## Information
 - **Source:** [[Seth Godin]]